 Your very own community - Do you know a single parent?
 You can guarantee that they need help in any number of ways: babysitting while they go to work or school, automotive repair/upkeep so they’re able to travel to work or school, help with home projects, etc. Just pay attention and see how you can help.

-TENT - http://tentindia.org - Like Ethiopia, India is also an area where desperation is driven by poverty and joblessness.
+TENT - http://tentindia.org - India is an area where desperation is driven by poverty and joblessness.
 TENT’s goal is to provide training and education so individuals are able to earn for themselves, support their families, and share the gospel.

 We know that there are many other ways to get involved in “orphan prevention”, but hopefully now you have a few good options for a starting point.